CalebSedore/giliremen.github.io/index.md

 <p> Here is a comic strip I made using the program 'pixton.' </p>
 <iframe src="//www.pixton.com/embed/ipcwuvrt" frameborder="0" width="100%" height="1000" allowfullscreen></iframe>

+<h1> Infographic </h1>
+As a student at Lehigh Univeristy and a journalist on campus, I was interested to see how diverse our student body actually is.
+After doing some research I made an infographic to represent our student body ethnic diversity (or lack thereof) on campus.
 ![Infographic of Student Diversity at Lehigh](https://giliremen.github.io/Ethnicity2.png) [Infographic of Student Diversity at Lehigh](https://giliremen.github.io/Diversity.html)